Metamizole for Dogs - Usage, Dosage and Side Effects

 Side effects of metamizole in dogs

-Although cases of leukopenia, agranulocytosis and aplastic anemia have been reported in people due to the use of metamizol, in veterinary medicine there are no reports on the presence of these or other hematological toxic effects caused by metamizol.
+Although cases of leukopenia, agranulocytosis and aplastic anemia have been reported in people due to the use of metamizol, in veterinary medicine there are no reports on the presence of these or other hematological toxic effects caused by metamizole.
 In fact, the data sheet for metamizole does not describe any adverse reaction associated with the use of this drug.
+This does not mean side effects do not exist, but that they are poorly reported in veterinary medicine.

 Contraindications of metamizole in dogs

-Although metamizol is a fairly safe drug, there are certain situations in which its administration can be counterproductive.
+Although metamizole can be fairly safe drug, there are certain situations in which its administration can be counterproductive.
 Specifically, metamizole in dogs is contraindicated in the following cases:

 - Allergy or hypersensitivity to metamizole or to any excipient that accompanies the active ingredient